Spin Density Matrix Elements in Exclusive $\rho ^0$ Meson Muoproduction: Experimental setup and data selection

 \subsection{Backgrounds for exclusive $\rho^0$ production}

 i) {\it SIDIS background}

 The largest background contribution is due to the SIDIS background, i.e., events with hadrons produced in DIS.
 In order to determine the fraction of SIDIS background in the selected $\rho^0$ events, the $ E_{\rm miss} $ distribution is used as shown in Fig.~\ref{emiss}.
 The procedure is described in detail in Refs.~\cite{COMPASS-asy,psz}.
 The SIDIS background simulation is performed using the LEPTO~6.5.1 generator with the COMPASS tuning of parameters~\cite{Comptune} and processed with the simulation of the COMPASS setup~\cite{hepg3}.
-The LEPTO simulated background is shown in Fig.~\ref{emiss} as the blue points.
 The simulated events are selected using the same criteria as for the experimental data.
 In order to improve the agreement between LEPTO events and the data, the simulated events are reweighted.
 For this purpose, events with the same-sign hadron pairs are selected.
 The reweighting is applied on a bin-by-bin basis to the $ E_{\rm miss} $ distribution with the following weight:

 Here $N^{\text{sc}}_{\text{D}}(E_{\rm miss})$ ($N^{\text{sc}}_{\text{MC}}(E_{\rm miss})$) is the number of events with same-sign hadron pairs selected from experimental (D) or simulated (MC) data.